Help us raise money to take action against youth violence

 Cut out drawing of a head, with thoughts.

-Dealing with the Mental Health Awareness stigma
+Dealing with the Mental Health Awareness Stigma

 Our program harnesses technology to provide youth with mental health resources and skills to navigate and reduce adverse experiences.
 We do this by providing a forum to connect youth, community mentors, and behavioral health specialists.
 Through intergenerational mentoring, we help young people find connection in a post-Covid world.